 The most dramatic change since the inception of the scheme has been the increase in the number of Marshall Scholarships.
 The number of new awards was increased from twelve to twenty-four in 1960, to thirty in 1973, up to forty Scholarships in 1991, and from 2004 to 2007 up to forty four.
-In 2008 thirty seven new awards were made and in 2009 forty new awards were made.
+In 2008 thirty seven new awards were made, in 2009 forty new awards were made and in 2010 thirty six new awards were made including, for the first time, five one year Scholarships.

-The Marshall Scholarship programme has established itself as one of the most prestigious scholarships for young Americans wishing to undertake graduate study for two or three years at universities throughout the United Kingdom.
-In the fifty seven years since the programme began, some 1500 American men and women have studied in universities throughout the United Kingdom.
+The Marshall Scholarship programme has established itself as one of the most prestigious scholarships for young Americans wishing to undertake graduate study for one, two or three years at universities throughout the United Kingdom.
+In the fifty eight years since the programme began, some 1700 American men and women have studied in universities throughout the United Kingdom.

 Competition for Marshall Scholarship awards has been intense from the start.
-There are now up to 40 awards, and in 2009 there were over 23 applicants for each one.
+There are now up to 40 awards, and in 2010 there were over 30 applicants for each one.